Ouranosinc/figanos/CONTRIBUTING.rst

 #.
 The pull request should include tests and should aim to provide `code coverage <https://en.wikipedia.org/wiki/Code_coverage>`_ for all new lines of code.
 You can use the `--cov-report html --cov figanos` flags during the call to ``pytest`` to generate an HTML report and analyse the current test coverage.

 #.
-If the pull request adds functionality, the docs should also be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in ``README.rst``.
+All functions should be documented with `docstrings` following the `numpydoc <https://numpydoc.readthedocs.io/en/latest/format.html>`_ format.

 #.
+If the pull request adds functionality, either update the documentation or create a new notebook that demonstrates the feature.
+Library-defining features should also be listed in ``README.rst``.

-The pull request should work for Python 3.9, 3.10, 3.11, and 3.12.
-Check that the tests pass for all supported Python versions.
+#.
+The pull request should work for all currently supported Python versions.
+Check the `pyproject.toml` or `tox.ini` files for the list of supported versions.

 Tips